-🔻 🖪 🗹 Object Scoring (Script) 2 \$,
+🔻 🖪 🗹 Object Scoring (Script) ₿.

-Script B ObjectScoring 0
+Script JB ObjectScoring 0

 Value 5

 Destroy On Collision

-Collect Sound #Ammo_pickup 0
+Collect Sound 븠 Ammo_pickup 0

-- Optionally, if you're creating many objects with the ObjectScoring script, you can make a Prefab object that already has the appropriate Tag, Rigidbody component, and ObjectScoring script, and then quickly create instances of this Prefab by dragging them into the game. - Optionally add an Audio Source to the First Person Controller - If you want an audio sound played when the player collects a CollisionObject, you need to add an Audio Source component to the First Person Controller. - In the Inspector window, click on the Add Component button. - In the drop-down menu, select Audio → Audio Source.
+- Optionally, if you're creating many objects with the ObjectScoring script, you can make a Prefab object that already has the appropriate Tag, ObjectScoring script, and Collider component (with IsTrigger checked or a Rigidbody component).
+You can then quickly create instances of this Prefab by dragging them into the game. - Optionally add an Audio Source to the First Person Controller - If you want an audio sound played when the player collects a CollisionObject, you need to add an Audio Source component to the First Person Controller. - In the Inspector window, click on the Add Component button. - In the drop-down menu, select Audio → Audio Source.
 When the player now collides with an object, it will play the sound file specified by that object's Collect Sound setting in its ObjectScoring script. - Note: If you haven't already, be sure to remove the Audio Listener component on the Main Camera.
 A scene can only have one Audio Listener for audio to work correctly.
 Since both the Main Camera and the camera in the First Person Controller have an Audio Listener, you need to remove/delete one.
-While playing the game, the player should hear the audio from the perspective of the player controller, so the Audio Listener on the Main Camera is the one that should be deleted. - To display the game score, add a Text object to the Scene - In the Hierarchy window, click on the Create button and select $UI \rightarrow Text$.
-Once you've done this, you'll see three objects added to your scene a Canvas, a Text object under Canvas, and an EventSystem, as shown below.

-The Canvas object defines the HUD (Heads-Up Display) overlay that is added on top of the game view, when playing the game.
-The EventSystem controls communication between the game and the HUD, and the Text object is the object we'll use for displaying the score from object collection.

-- For reference, you may want to change the name of the Text object to something more descriptive like Text Score, though this is not required. - To modify the paramters of the Text element, select it in the Hierarchy window, and you will see the following in the Inspector window.
+While playing the game, the player should hear the audio from the perspective of the player controller, so the Audio Listener on the Main Camera is the one that should be deleted. - To display the game score, add a Text object to the Scene - In the Hierarchy window, click on the Create button and select UI → Text.
+Once you've done this, you'll see three objects added to your scene a Canvas, a Text object under Canvas, and an EventSystem, as shown below. - The Canvas object defines the HUD (Heads-Up Display) overlay that is added on top of the game view, when playing the game.
+The EventSystem controls communication between the game and the HUD, and the Text object is the object we'll use for displaying the score from object collection. - For reference, you may want to change the name of the Text object to something more descriptive like Text Score, though this is not required. - To modify the parameters of the Text element, select it in the Hierarchy window, and you will see the following in the Inspector window. - To make the text more visible, in the Inspector window, change Font Size to a larger value like 20 or 24.

-Text a •
+Text (Script) [i] \$,

 New Text

 Character

 Font Arial O

 Font Style Normal +

 Font Size 14

 Line Spacing 1

 Rich Text

 Paragraph

 Alignment

 Align By Geometry

 Horizontal Overflow Wrap \$

-Vertical Overflow Truncate +
+Vertical Overflow Truncate \$

 Best Fit

-Color J //
+Color I

 Material None (Material) O

 Raycast Target